TheMaverickProgrammer/flare-impact/README.md

 ## Contribute
 Contributions are always welcome!
 Discovered a bug?
 Have an idea?
 File a [new issue](https://github.com/TheMaverickProgrammer/flare-impact/issues) on github.

-## Donations
-This project and the rest of the F L A R E development suite is developed by one person to expand on the Impactjs engine to bring an advanced game development pipeline to the Impact community.

-If you found this project useful, kindly donate to my bitcoin address: ```16Nvuh4zjD4kmdnLtR12jkK3NkYReJJB1G```

 ## License

 ![MIT](https://dl.dropbox.com/s/dmnb84n9s6sn55e/mit.png)